 5.1.5.2.
 The fuel tank(s) is (are) refilled with test fuel at a temperature of between 283 K to 287 K (10 to 14 °C) to 40 2 per cent of the tank's normal volumetric capacity.
 The fuel cap(s) of the vehicle shall be fitted at this point.

 5.1.5.3.
 Within one hour of being refuelled the vehicle shall be placed, with the engine shut off, in the evaporative emission enclosure.
 The fuel tank temperature sensor is connected to the temperature recording system.
 A heat source shall be properly positioned with respect to the fuel tank(s) and connected to the temperature controller.
-The heat source is specified in paragraph 4.4. above.
+The heat source is specified in paragraph 4.4. of this annex.
 In the case of vehicles fitted with more than one fuel tank, all the tanks shall be heated in the same way as described below.
 The temperatures of the tanks shall be identical to within 1.5 K.

 5.1.5.4.
 The fuel may be artificially heated to the starting diurnal temperature of 293 K (20 °C) 1 K.